-Saturday, October 24 – Voter Pre-Registration deadline and deadline to request an absentee ballot by mail.
-Absentee Precinct open until 5pm for voter registration and Absentee Voting.
+Friday, February 19 – Voter Pre-Registration deadline and deadline to request an absentee ballot by mail.
+Courthouse will be open until 5pm for voter registration and Absentee Voting.
 Voters must use Election Day registration procedures to register to vote after this date.

-Monday, November 2 – Absentee Precinct open until 4:30pm, last day to vote in-person.
+Monday, March 1 – Last day to vote Absentee in person, Courthouse will be open until 4:30pm.
 Absentee Ballots must be postmarked by this date.

 The County Auditor has a variety of functions and duties.
 The main functions are:

 - Commissioner of Elections

 The Auditor calculates tax rates for all taxing entities in the County (schools, cities, townships, etc) by applying taxes levied by those entities to the valuation of each property as determined by the Assessor, and then prepares a tax list showing each taxpayer's share of the total.
 These figures are then certified to the County Treasurer's Office.
 Many of the records prepared in the Auditor's office are maintained permanently and are available for public use.